-Figure 2.7 - Many properties in Roche have good sized gardens often with walled front gardens.
-This tradition has its origins in the old farmhouses and smallholdings that can still be found around the Village dominance of pitched roofs and vertical emphasis to windows should be used to inform the way in which elevations are handled within new development.
+The rhythm of the buildings and houses in the historic core, in terms of frontages and at a more detailed level, the ratio of solid (wall) to void (windows and door), materials, predominance of pitched roofs and vertical emphasis to windows should be used to inform the way in which elevations are handled within new development.
 The above is not intended to invoke stylistic preferences, merely to ensure that the design of new buildings is consistent with the quality of form and character in the best of Roche Parish.